5 Things to Consider When Deciding to Work Abroad

 Working regulations vary from country to country and can be rather complex, so in case you’re not sure, it might be worth getting a professional advice from an immigration lawyer.
 The investment will pay off and save you time, money, and nerves.
 Government websites such as www.gov.uk, www.usa.gov and www.australia.gov.au can also offer advice and guidance on the legal side of things.

-Even though the salary abroad might be higher than what you were/could be getting at home, it is important to take into consideration tax deductions and living costs.
+Even though the salary abroad might be higher than what you could get at home, it's important to take into consideration tax deductions and living costs.
 First of all, find out exactly how much you are going to receive after tax.
 Then research accommodation, transportation, and food prices.
 This will give you an idea of what lifestyle you will be able to afford after the relocation.

 Don’t forget about the relocation costs.
-Will you need to move any of your stuff abroad or get something for the new home?
+Will you need to move any of your stuff abroad or get furniture and appliances for your new home?
 If you already have a job offer, check with your future employer to see if they offer a relocation allowance to help you cover the costs.

 Working hours and holiday allowance might also differ from what you were used to in your home country.
-For example, in the USA standard working week is 40 hours long, and workers take on average only 10 days of paid leave per year, while in the UK employees work 35-37 hours per week, and a minimum 28 days holiday allowance is enforced by law.
+For example, in the USA, the standard working week is 40 hours long, and workers take on average only 10 days of paid leave per year.
+In the UK, employees work 35-37 hours per week, and a minimum holiday allowance of 28 days per year is enforced by law.

 Health insurance is a significant factor as well, since medical bills tend to be quite costly almost universally.
 Check whether your employer contributes towards a health insurance, or consider getting an international insurance if you are planning to move first and then look for a job.

-Immersing yourself into a new culture is exciting, however trying to fit in with unfamiliar cultural expectations, traditions, and way of life can be quite challenging.
-Be open-minded and curious, and make sure you’re not spending all of your time in the office.
+Immersing yourself into a new culture is exciting - but trying to fit in with unfamiliar cultural expectations, traditions, and ways of life can be quite challenging.
+Be open-minded and curious, and make sure you’re not spending all your time in the office.
 Get the best out of what the new country has to offer – go to concerts and exhibitions, explore local galleries and museums, discover new foods, and travel around on the weekends.
-Keep the bigger picture and main reasons why you moved abroad in mind, and it will help you to get through the adaptation period.
+Keep in mind the bigger picture and main reasons why you moved abroad, and it will help you to get through the adaptation period.

-Moving abroad is a big decision, which certainly affects everyone in your family.
-Both travel distance and associated costs will affect how often you will be able to visit your parents, or if they will be able to come visit you.
+Moving abroad is a big decision, which certainly affects everyone in your family and social circle.
+Both travel distance and associated costs will affect how often you will be able to visit your loved ones, or if they will be able to come visit you.
 Think about emergency situations – in an event of poor health, is there somebody to take care of your parents or other close relatives?
-If you are in a relationship, consider the effects long distance might have on it in case your partner is not planning to relocate with you.
+If you are in a relationship, consider the effects long distance might have, in case your partner is not planning to relocate with you.